stellar/typescript-wallet-sdk/README.md

 yarn build
 ```

-- this will build for all the sub modules
+- this will build for all sub modules

 ## Testing